 Similarities between the books:

-• Both books uncover hidden economic principles influencing everyday life.
+Both books uncover under-the-radar economic principles that influence everyday life.

 In 'Thinking, Fast and Slow,' Daniel Kahneman describes two systems of thinking: System 1, which is fast and intuitive, and System 2, which is slow and deliberate.
 Cognitive biases such as overconfidence and anchoring significantly impact our decision-making processes, and Kahneman's book delves deeply into these concepts.